mozilla/cbindgen/README.md

 # being expanded.
 The crate's `Cargo.toml` must take care of enabling the
 # appropriate features in its dependencies
 features = ["cbindgen"]

+[embed]
+# A file that will be embedded into the generated output.
+It will be embedded
+# before any generated declarions, but after the common includes and guards.
+The
+# file is loaded from the directory containing `cbindgen.toml`.
+before = "file.h"

 [export]
 # A list of additional items not used by exported functions to include in